SimonSapin/exyr.org/exyr/pages/2011/random-pronounceable-passwords.markdown

     $ </dev/urandom tr -d -c 'a-zA-Z0-9' | head -c 32; echo
     g3liM01F2XYVJBD5bp2q1QWv3zzncZge

+That’s 190 bits of entropy,
+and adding more is really easy when there’s no need to memorize the whole thing!

 ----

 It is often advised that passwords should should be long (8 characters